-DiffUtil is a utility class that can calculate the difference between two lists and output a list of update operations that converts the first list into the second one.
+DiffUtil is a utility class that calculates the difference between two lists and outputs a list of update operations that converts the first list into the second one.

 DiffUtil uses Eugene W. Myers's difference algorithm to calculate the minimal number of updates to convert one list into another.
 Myers's algorithm does not handle items that are moved so DiffUtil runs a second pass on the result to detect items that were moved.

 Note that DiffUtil, ListAdapter, and AsyncListDiffer require the list to not mutate while in use.
 This generally means that both the lists themselves and their elements (or at least, the properties of elements used in diffing) should not be modified directly.
 Instead, new lists should be provided any time content changes.
 It's common for lists passed to DiffUtil to share elements that have not mutated, so it is not strictly required to reload all data to use DiffUtil.